NorkzYT/Wolflith/Linux/shell(s)/Powerlevel10k.md

 # **CHANGE WINDOWS TERMINAL SETTINGS TO USE NERD-FONTS**

-Because we want Windows Terminal to be able to render the icons in the powerlevel10k theme correctly, we need to change the Windows Terminal configuration to use the Nerd-Font we’ve downloaded before.
-Click on “Settings” in the Windows Terminal menu and edit the settings.json file with your favorite text editor.
+We must modify the Windows Terminal setup to utilize the Nerd-Font we previously obtained if we want Windows Terminal to appropriately portray the icons in the powerlevel10k theme.
+Edit the settings by selecting "Settings" from the Windows Terminal menu.
+Using your preferred text editor, and edit the settings.json file.

 Find your wsl or wsl2 profile and add the line “fontFace”: “<name-of-your-font>” according to this example: